transloadit/uppy.io/docs/guides/choosing-upload-strategy.md

 It uses [Tus](#i-want-reliable-resumable-uploads) under the hood so you don’t have to sacrifice reliable, resumable uploads for convenience.

-You should use **[@uppy/transloadit][]** if you don’t want to host your own server, (optionally) need file processing, and store it in the service (such as S3 or GCS) of your liking.
+You should use **[@uppy/transloadit][]** if you don’t want to host your own Tus and Companion server, (optionally) need file processing, and store it in the service (such as S3 or GCS) of your liking.
 All with minimal effort.

 ### I want reliable, resumable uploads

 [Tus][tus] is a new open protocol for resumable uploads built on HTTP.
-This means accidentally closing your tab or losing connection let’s you continue, for instance, your 10GB upload instead of starting all over.
+This means accidentally closing your tab or losing connection lets you continue, for instance, your 10GB upload instead of starting all over.

 It supports any language, any platform, and any network.
 You can checkout the [GitHub organisation][tus-gh] to